Polaris Wealth Advisory Group LLC Sells 10,149 Shares of Merck & Co., Inc. (NYSE:MRK)

-Polaris Wealth Advisory Group LLC reduced its holdings in Merck & Co., Inc. (NYSE:MRK – Free Report) by 7.8% during the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 120,076 shares of the company’s stock after selling 10,149 shares during the quarter.
-Polaris Wealth Advisory Group LLC’s holdings in Merck & Co., Inc. were worth $13,856,000 at the end of the most recent reporting period.
+Polaris Wealth Advisory Group LLC cut its stake in Merck & Co., Inc. (NYSE:MRK – Free Report) by 7.8% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 120,076 shares of the company’s stock after selling 10,149 shares during the quarter.
+Polaris Wealth Advisory Group LLC’s holdings in Merck & Co., Inc. were worth $13,856,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors have also added to or reduced their stakes in the business.
-Toth Financial Advisory Corp increased its stake in Merck & Co., Inc. by 8.3% in the 1st quarter.
-Toth Financial Advisory Corp now owns 1,134 shares of the company’s stock worth $121,000 after acquiring an additional 87 shares during the last quarter.
-Cora Capital Advisors LLC increased its position in shares of Merck & Co., Inc. by 2.1% during the 1st quarter.
-Cora Capital Advisors LLC now owns 4,368 shares of the company’s stock valued at $465,000 after purchasing an additional 90 shares during the last quarter.
-Wahed Invest LLC increased its position in shares of Merck & Co., Inc. by 0.3% during the 1st quarter.
-Wahed Invest LLC now owns 32,439 shares of the company’s stock valued at $3,451,000 after purchasing an additional 91 shares during the last quarter.
-Greystone Financial Group LLC increased its position in shares of Merck & Co., Inc. by 1.3% during the 1st quarter.
-Greystone Financial Group LLC now owns 7,097 shares of the company’s stock valued at $755,000 after purchasing an additional 92 shares during the last quarter.
-Finally, Canvas Wealth Advisors LLC increased its position in shares of Merck & Co., Inc. by 4.1% during the 1st quarter.
-Canvas Wealth Advisors LLC now owns 2,313 shares of the company’s stock valued at $266,000 after purchasing an additional 92 shares during the last quarter.
+A number of other large investors have also recently made changes to their positions in the stock.
+Toth Financial Advisory Corp grew its stake in shares of Merck & Co., Inc. by 8.3% in the first quarter.
+Toth Financial Advisory Corp now owns 1,134 shares of the company’s stock worth $121,000 after acquiring an additional 87 shares during the period.
+Cora Capital Advisors LLC grew its stake in shares of Merck & Co., Inc. by 2.1% in the first quarter.
+Cora Capital Advisors LLC now owns 4,368 shares of the company’s stock worth $465,000 after acquiring an additional 90 shares during the period.
+Wahed Invest LLC grew its stake in shares of Merck & Co., Inc. by 0.3% in the first quarter.
+Wahed Invest LLC now owns 32,439 shares of the company’s stock worth $3,451,000 after acquiring an additional 91 shares during the period.
+Greystone Financial Group LLC grew its stake in shares of Merck & Co., Inc. by 1.3% in the first quarter.
+Greystone Financial Group LLC now owns 7,097 shares of the company’s stock worth $755,000 after acquiring an additional 92 shares during the period.
+Finally, Canvas Wealth Advisors LLC grew its stake in shares of Merck & Co., Inc. by 4.1% in the first quarter.
+Canvas Wealth Advisors LLC now owns 2,313 shares of the company’s stock worth $266,000 after acquiring an additional 92 shares during the period.
 74.59% of the stock is currently owned by institutional investors.

 Merck & Co., Inc. Profile